Growth Trends for Related Jobs

 To qualify for this position, individuals must have a high school diploma and previous knowledge of retail recovery from working in another department store or small chain store.
 Candidates must also have computer and video equipment knowledge, be willing to travel to multiple stores daily if needed and have the ability to lift items and equipment.

-According to Salary.com, the median salary for a retail recovery clerk in 2010 is $37,446.
+According to the U.S. Bureau of Labor Statistics, the median salary for a retail recovery clerk in 2020 is $53,320.
 Salary is based on a candidate’s education and experience.